Yeshivat Beit Yisrael bombing: Fatalities

 Ten people were killed instantly in the attack, and an eleventh died later of his injuries.
 8 of those fatalities were from the Nehmad family.
 Over 50 people were injured.

 Perpetrators

 The al-Aqsa Martyrs' Brigades, the armed wing of Fatah, claimed responsibility and said the attack was to avenge the deaths of 19 Palestinians killed during Israeli military incursions into the Balata and Jenin refugee camps earlier in the week.
 The bomber was identified as 19-year-old Mohammed al-Chouhani from the Dheisheh refugee camp near Bethlehem.
 Around 1,500 Palestinians celebrated through the camp handing out sweets and shooting in the air.

+Two of the bomber's assistants, Ashraf Hajajre and Muhammad Sarahne, were later captured and sentenced to life imprisonment in March 2004 and November 2003 respectively, but later released as part of October 2025 Gaza ceasefire agreement.